oinone/oinone-docs/en/DevManual/CommonSolutions/Back-End/external-integration-wechat-work-oauth2-integration.md

 }
 ```

-## （四）Handle the Enterprise WeChat Callback
+## （Ⅳ）Handle the Enterprise WeChat Callback
 Obtain the code and exchange it for the user's UserTicket; use the UserTicket to obtain user information

 ```java